Raina-M/detectCO_by_scRNAseq/separate_mixed_pollens.md

 # Separate *R. breviuscula* scRNA-seq data from mixed pollen nuclei sequences
 For multiplexing purpose, we prepared a scRNA-seq library for mixed *R. breviuscula* and *R. tenuis* pollen nuclei.
 Therefore, we need to separate *R. breviuscula* data out before doing any further analysis.

-Preprocessing of raw scRNA sequencing data, pipeline
+To this end, we firstly align the scRNA-seq reads of all demultiplexed cells to both *R. breviuscula* and *R. tenuis* reference genome and then remove PCR-related quantification biases (AKA deduplication) using [UMIcollapse](https://github.com/Daniel-Liu-c0deb0t/UMICollapse).
+For a single cell, if the alignment rate to *R. breviuscula* is much higher than that to *R. tenuis*, then we say this cell is from *R. breviuscula* and vice versa.
+This part has been delineated in the [main pipeline](https://github.com/Raina-M/detectCO_by_scRNAseq/blob/main/pipeline.md).
+Now, we resume from obtaining alingment rates of each cell to *R. breviuscula* and *R. tenuis* genome.

 build reference genome index files